Biden marks Labor Day in Philadelphia amid summer of strikes

 But with Americans still paying more at grocery stores and gas pumps, Republicans plan to keep inflation and the economy in the spotlight.

-Senate Republicans recently posted to social media, saying, “Everything is more expensive and Joe Biden thinks he can convince Americans otherwise.
+Senate Republicans recently posted to following statement to social media: “Everything is more expensive and Joe Biden thinks he can convince Americans otherwise.
 The American people are smarter than that.”

 Biden’s event on Monday kicks off at 9:15 a.m.
 EDT in Philadelphia.
 Last year, he held a similar event with steel workers near Pittsburgh.